SBA 7(a) Loans: The Essential Guide

 The most significant disadvantage is the difficulty in getting approved.
 While you might assume that partially guaranteed loans are easier to qualify for, and it’s a logical assumption, the truth is often the opposite.

 Since the SBA doesn’t provide concrete qualifications, lenders can set their own standards, and some are more stringent than others.
-For example, commercial banks are more biased toward established companies.
+For example, commercial banks tend to be more biased toward established companies.

-The loan application process also requires a lot of patience and having enough runway to wait for the approval.
-Aspiring applicants might wait weeks to get a determination on if the SBA will guarantee the loan.
+The loan application process also requires a lot of patience and sufficient time to wait for approval.
+Aspiring applicants might wait weeks to get a determination on whether the SBA will guarantee the loan.

 It’s not uncommon to meet with several different lenders and submit multiple applications.
-Some lenders will tell applicants to try again in a year when finances have improved.
+Some lenders may advise applicants to try again in a year once their finances have improved.
+Some SBA loans are subject to prepayment penalties.

 Pros & Cons